8 unforgettable reasons to visit Paris

 - Au Vieux Paris D'Arcole: Has a beautiful design and lots of flowers outside

-- Lomi: This rustic café has a tasting and training centre on site
+- Lomi: This rustic café has a tasting and training center on site

 - Le Fouquet's: Like Les Deux Magots, this café is famous for having many influential guests